fflopsi/worldutils-projects/README.md

 ## Usage

 To use the plugin, enter an appropriate command.
-All commands have tab completion (except when accessing personal positions of other players), so you do not need to know the exact syntax when typing.
+All commands have tab completion, so you do not need to know the exact syntax when typing.

 The commands and their respective syntax are: